 (use the correct length screws there are 3 choices for different width doors)

-The only adjustment I needed was to latch and the door were about 4mm to wide to latch closed.
+The only adjustment I needed was to latch and the door was about 4mm too wide to latch closed.
 To fix this loosen the 2 screws on the ends of the metal wall bracket latch and then loosen the middle screw.
 This pulls out the inner metal tabs to make the lock line up.
 Instructions say not to adjust past 4mm.

-Aluminium Sliding Door Repair
+Aluminum Sliding Door Repair

-The procedure will be the same for aluminium security doors to replace locks and latches.
+The procedure will be the same for aluminum security doors to replace locks and latches.
 Most sliding door handle locks are plastic but buy the metallic handles so they don’t break in the future.

 If you have some problems with your sliding door being hard to move our next DIY Project involves repairing the track and rollers with a Silde Ezzz Kit.
-The one kit will solve all of you Patio Door problems.
+The one kit will solve all of your Patio Door problems.

-After 6 months of use on a large wooden sliding door this Lockwood Onyx door lock works extremely well.
-It’s very easy to Lock and Unlock with a very streamline latch mechanism.
+After 6 months of use on a large wooden glass sliding door, this Lockwood Onyx door lock works extremely well.
+It’s very easy to Lock and Unlock with a very streamlined latch mechanism.
 Out young children have no issue with the lock.
-Time will tell if it really lasts but as its made out of Aluminium it should last longer than plastic.
+Time will tell if it really lasts but as it’s made out of Aluminium it should last longer than plastic.